 4.3-R14 Interferometric pointing, focus, baseline, and beam response fitting shall be available in the Package as a supplement to the on-line calibration.
+Note: we are still assuming there will be a different path for operations to do these.
+If CASA is to handle this, then these should be made higher priority and timescale.

 4.3-R15 Solving for calibration solutions can be time consuming.
-The calibrator tool should provide runtime estimates to allow the user advance warning if a process is likely to take more than 10 minutes.
+The calibrator tool should provide runtime estimates to allow the user advance warning if a process is likely to take more than 10 minutes, and/or a progress meter to track completion fraction.
 The user should have the option to cancel the start of processing in the time estimate is too long.
+Note: with EVLA sized data this is likely to be a significant issue.